Ewen MacPherson of Cluny: The '45

 In August 1745, with rumours of a Jacobite uprising circulating, the government offered Cluny command of an independent company in Lord Loudon's regiment.
 This required swearing an oath of allegiance to George II.
 Once Charles Edward Stuart raised his standard at Glenfinnan in that same month, Cluny was in a bind.
 His clan had been Jacobite in 1715, but not all were similarly inclined thirty years later.
 A historian has noted that he "had no particular reason, economic, political or religious, strong enough to propel him into the Jacobite camp".
 Moreover, his wife Jenny wanted her husband to remain faithful to the government.

 Cluny did remain loyal to the government, to the extent of turning up with his company to assist the government general John Cope on his march north in August 1745 to head off the Jacobite army.
 However, as it was understrength, he was sent back by Cope to raise more troops.
 Then, whilst home in Cluny Castle on the night of 28 August, he was taken prisoner by a Jacobite raiding party composed of Camerons (his mother's family).
 To some extent, he may have wanted to be taken prisoner.
 Taken to Perth, he emerged within two weeks as a newly minted colonel in the Jacobite army.

 He went north to raise troops for the Jacobite cause, but needed to use both persuasion and threats of violence to raise about 300 men.
 He was present at the Battle of Prestonpans on 21 September, when Cope's forces were routed in a 15-minute battle.
 He met Bonnie Prince Charlie at Holyrood House in Edinburgh in late October.
-In December he took part in an attack on the Duke of Cumberland's cavalry, at the Skirmish of Clifton Moor, near Penrith.
-He was also present at the Battle of Falkirk in January 1746.
+In December he took part in an attack on the Duke of Cumberland's cavalry, at the Clifton Moor Skirmish, near Penrith.
+He was also present at the Battle of Falkirk Muir in January 1746.
 By February, with the Jacobite army retreating northwards, Cluny was sent ahead to raise more men, "burning the houses and killing the cattle of any reluctant to serve".
-Overall, his contribution to the Jacobite causewas described by Lord George Murray in March as "indefatigable".
+Overall, his contribution to the Jacobite cause was described by Lord George Murray in March as "indefatigable".

 He was not present at the Battle of Culloden in April, and went on the run after the Jacobite defeat there.
 His clansman surrendered in June, the same month Cluny House was plundered and burnt.
 On the last day of June, his elderly father Lachlan died "of a broken heart among the ruins of his son's estate".
 His father-in-law Lovat was captured by government forces in this same month, whilst his cousin Cameron of Lochiel escaped to France in October with the Prince.